 The City's strategic plan strives to expand upon and improve existing greenspace.
 Appreciation of the City's abundant green space was a major theme throughout the planning process - people want to improve existing greenspace, build/develop additional greenspace throughout the City (including pocket parks) and connect those areas and neighborhoods with walking and biking trails.
 This is a critical element in creating a user friendly environment that will retain and attract residents.
 Active use of greenspace is an important aesthetic and environmental amenity that greatly enriches the quality of life in Covington.
 Greenspace improves the ecology of a neighborhood by cooling ambient air temperatures on hot summer days.
 In addition, use of greenspace promotes a healthy lifestyle for youth and adults.
 Attractive neighborhood parks can increase property values, provide a vehicle for resident participation, and connect neighborhoods to one another.
-Environmental remediation of brownfields will help to create additional greenspace, promote a positive image of Covington and serve as an economic stimulus.
+Environmental assessment will help to create additional greenspace as identified in the City's strategic plan.
+The plan called for expanding Devou Park, as well as creation of a proposed Licking River levee walk in order to attract visitors, promote a positive image of Covington and serve as an economic stimulus.
+The Strategic Plan also called for a city-wide greenspace assessment to inventory and assess the geographic qualities of each neighborhood, assess each neighborhood's need for greenspace, gauge the City's need for different types of larger public greenspace, and identify potential partners.

 Specific regulations, policies and programs that will be in place to assure long-term management, care or preservation were outlined in the City's Strategic Plan.
 The plan set a priority on working with the Project for Public Spaces to model work in other cities to create new and improve existing greenspace, and to explore new ways to generate revenue to create and maintain greenspace.
+Among the ideas considered would be adding \$1.00 to the greens fees at Devou Park implementing a "greenspace assessment" charge on property taxes or service feeds, and charging "greenspace" fees for use of ball fields.
 The plan also discussed using lease agreements in City owned lots to ensure that community groups properly maintain their greenspace areas such as neighborhood gardens and parks.
 Another policy discussed is to prepare a safety and security plan for all publicly-owned greenspace.
 The City plans to pass ordinances that promote appropriate land uses in areas throughout the City as a result of the Plan.
 Neighborhood revitalization and maintaining and enhancing neighborhoods are essential to preventing future brownfields, while community planning, economic assistance, rehabilitation, and infrastructure improvements are essential to building sustainable uses of the City of Covington.

-E. Pre-Award Community Notification
+F. Pre-Award Community Notification